 Because the market trades actively, these odds are a snapshot of the present expectation for a future Fed rate hike.

 This is very important, because it means that odds are constantly changing as new information becomes available.

-To get the latest look at Fed rate hike odds you can click here to visit the CME group’s website >
+To get the latest look at Fed rate hike odds and CME rate hike probability, you can click here to visit the CME Group’s website >

 Once you get the chart, it is all about interpreting it correctly.